u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/printer.rst

 =================

 Printer installation can be done in a few easy steps.
-The printer can be used to print receipts, labels, orders, or even reports from the different Odoo apps.
+The printer can be used to print receipts, labels, orders, or even reports from the different Thrive Bureau ERP apps.
 In addition, printer actions can be assigned as an *action on a trigger* during the manufacturing process, or added onto a quality control point or a quality check.